canonical/opensearch-operator/docs/how-to/recover-from-attached-storage.md

 ### Pre-requisites

 Before starting, make sure that the disks are visible within Juju.
-For the reminder of the document, the following deployment will be used as example:
+For the remainder of the document, the following deployment will be used as example:

 ```text
 $ juju status